-I’ve always been one for hot beverages.
+I’ve always had a soft spot for hot beverages.
 You’ll often find me with a hot cup of tea to keep my hands warm and ward off the cold weather.
 Hot cocoa and warm milk are favorites of mine as well, helping to settle and cajole me to sleep at night.

 The milks I drink most often these days however are nut and coconut milk as they are easier on my stomach.
 But I still have a deep seated fidelity to the comforts that hot spiced milk of any kind can bring on a cold winter night.